Annuity Riders

 • Guaranteed Minimum Withdrawal Benefit (GMWB)

-For example, this rider might stipulate that at a certain age, say 85 or 90, the annuity owner must either convert the contract into a series of income payments (i.e., annuitize) or terminate the rider to maintain liquidity and potentially retain the ability to pass the money on to beneficiaries.
+For example, this rider might stipulate that at a certain age, say 85 or 90, the annuity owner must either convert the contract into a series of income payments (i.e., annuitize) or forfeit the rider to maintain liquidity and potentially retain the ability to pass money on to beneficiaries.
 A GMIB annuity rider tracks two balances:

 • the actual cash value based on the performance of subaccount investments

-At annuitization, the payments are based on the higher of the actual or virtual balances.
+At annuitization, the payments are based on the higher of the actual or accounting balances.
 While this might seem like a great deal, investors should be aware that subaccounts incur expenses, such as transaction costs and administrative fees, tied to maintaining the underlying investments.
 These additional fees can further erode returns.

-Investors should keep in mind that withdrawals are limited to a fixed annual amount, and generally aren’t adjusted for inflation.
+Investors should keep in mind that withdrawals are limited to a fixed annual amount and generally aren’t adjusted for inflation.
 This means the purchasing power of the amount received will likely decline over time because of the eroding power of inflation.

 Common Death Benefits